 (Bhagavad Gita, 15.3,4)

-Upon attainment one finds that the truth is not what it had been made out to be.
-The real form of the tree of life is imperceptible; it has neither beginning nor end.
+Upon attainment, one finds that the truth is not what it had been made out to be.
+The real form of the tree of life is imperceptible; it has neither a beginning nor an end.
 The one, who cuts it from the roots with great detachment, reaches an irreversible state of tranquility.
 He reaches a shore from where there is no return.
 He returns to his source.

 This is also the truth of the kundalini, the reality of the chakras.
 Whatever you may have seen, heard or read about it so far is not the truth, at least not the complete truth.
 The day you actually experience the piercing of the chakras or awakening of the kundalini, you will reach an irreversible state of bliss, a point of no return.

 Milk once churned into butter cannot transform back to being milk again.
 Similarly, once you discover your true nature, no matter what happens, your old tendencies, your negative emotions leave you completely.
-A selfless concern for the welfare of all sentient beings arises in you naturally.
+Selfless concern for the welfare of all sentient beings arises in you naturally.
 You grow out of your own shoes.
-It’s not that you won’t feel the pain if someone were to hit you.
+It’s not that you won’t feel pain if someone were to hit you.
 Of course, you will feel the pain.
-But, unlike your older self, the transformed-you won’t get angry at the one who is hurting you.
+But, unlike your older self, the transformed you won’t get angry at the one who is hurting you.